LouisOrellana/CV/README.md

 ## Skills
 - Independent and fast learner
 - Researchs before asking for help
-- Doesn't wait for a problem to grow to ask for help
+- Searches for help before a problem grows bigger
 - Always searching for improvement
 - Doesn't stress out too much on urgent projects
 - Pretends work is due tomorrow to keep work-flow